Some people demand signed non-disclosure agreements before they will tell you their idea. I’m not one of them anymore and here’s why.

 Don’t make life complicated

-If I were to attempt to keep track of a number of non-disclosure agreements it would make it really hard to remember which ideas I am allowed to know about, and which ones I’m not.
+If I were to attempt to keep track of a number of non-disclosure agreements, it would make it really hard to remember which ideas I am allowed to know about, and which ones I’m not.
 Which ones are expired?
 Which ideas are now public anyway?

 I really don’t want to have that internal thought process when I’m in a conversation because it’s bound to make me err on the side of not talking about interesting things as much.
 It decelerates serendipity.

-Optimise for serendipity
+Optimize for serendipity

 The opportunity to excite people about your idea using your and their networks is very valuable.
 By locking down the person you’re speaking to about your idea to deliberately not sharing, you’re going after the opposite of serendipity.
-There’s a word for that? — ?zemblanity.
+There’s a word for that: zemblanity.

 When you’re speaking to someone, you’re not just connected to them, you’re connected to their network.
 By disabling their ability to make as-yet-unknown introductions, comments at networking events, to speak about your idea over dinner, you’re saying that the only value you place on that person is them, and not their network.
 That’s a mistake, because for any idea to work, you need a little luck.

-Optimise for serendipity—enable the people you know to get excited about your idea and to connect you with others who can help.
+Optimize for serendipity—enable the people you know to get excited about your idea and to connect you with others who can help.

-There’s a down side to stealth
+There’s a downside to stealth

-Non-disclosure-by-default introduces the risk that your company culture could be poisoned by secrecy at an early stage.
+Non-disclosure by default introduces the risk that your company culture could be poisoned by secrecy at an early stage.
 I distinctly remember moments in a previous “stealth startup” company where I and those around me were so tied down with non-disclosure that we didn’t tell our own families what we were working on.